Kamil Semeniuk

-Kamil Semeniuk (born 16 July 1996) is a Polish professional volleyball player who plays as an outside hitter for Sir Safety Perugia and the Poland national team.
-Semeniuk won silver medal at the 2024 Summer Olympics.
-He is also a silver medallist at the 2022 World Championship, and a three–time Champions League winner (2021, 2022, 2025) with ZAKSA and Perugia.
+Kamil Semeniuk (born 16 July 1996) is a Polish professional volleyball player who plays as an outside hitter for Lega Pallavolo Serie A club Sir Safety Perugia and the Poland national team, with which he won silver medal at the 2024 Summer Olympics.

+He is also a silver medallist at the 2022 World Championship, and a four-time Champions League winner (2021, 2022, 2025, 2026) with ZAKSA and Perugia.

 Career

 Club

 In 2015, he joined the senior team of ZAKSA Kędzierzyn-Koźle, and made his debut in the PlusLiga.
 He won three Polish Championships, three Polish Cups, two Polish SuperCups and two CEV Champions League titles with the team.
 In 2022, he joined Sir Safety Perugia and won the Italian SuperCup the same year.

 National team

 In 2021, he made his debut in the Poland national team in a match against Belgium.
 At the 2022 World Championship he won a silver medal with his national team, losing to Italy in four sets in the final.
 In 2024, he won the silver medal at the 2024 Summer Olympic Games in Paris.